Community & Biodiversity

 While operating in harsh ecological conditions/semi-arid conditions at Mithapur site, TCL has restored the ecological balance in the surrounding habitats by converting wastelands into a greenbelt.

 For several decades now, the company has consistently demonstrated its concern for the community (both internal and external) and a respect for its environment and the local ecology.
-In India, the townships of Mithapur, Babrala and Haldia are unique examples of corporate-community bonding where community initiatives go hand in hand with local infrastructural development schemes such as watershed management and rural health and education.
+In India, the townships of Mithapur is a unique example of corporate-community bonding where community initiatives go hand in hand with local infrastructural development schemes such as watershed management and rural health and education.

 The Tata Chemicals Society for Rural Development (TCSRD) an organisation that works to empower and nurture rural populations in and around TCL's Indian facilities, and helps community members achieve self-sufficiency in natural resource management, livelihood support and the building of health and education infrastructure.